systematic-magic/AgingPubMed/research_papers_pdf.rst

 9. Copyright
 ------------

 9.1.
-Check that copyright section has a title "Copyright:" (starts with capital letter and followed by a colon (:))
+Check that copyright section has a title "Copyright:" (starts with capital letter and followed by a colon (:)).

 9.2.
-Check that "Copyright:" is formatted in black and bold font
+Check that "Copyright:" is formatted in black and bold font.

 9.3.
 Check that copyright string starts with: